Page Not Found

 Taiye Chen.
 2026.
 "Beyond Technical Frameworks: A Market Failure Approach to Agricultural AI Governance."
 Policy Brief.

-This paper examines the bidirectional relationship between dollar-invoiced trade and bilateral global value chain flows using a Two-Stage Least Squares (2SLS) framework.
-The results suggest a robust negative two-way relationship: greater reliance on dollar invoicing constrains deeper GVC integration, while greater GVC participation can reduce dollar dependence.
-The findings are also sensitive to exchange rate volatility, underscoring the policy tradeoffs economies face under uncertainty.
+This paper examines the two-way relationship between dollar-invoiced trade and bilateral global value chain flows using a Two-Stage Least Squares (2SLS) framework.
+The results suggest that greater reliance on dollar invoicing can constrain deeper GVC integration, while greater GVC participation can reduce dollar dependence.
+The findings highlight how dominant-currency trade shapes the benefits and risks of integration, especially when exchange-rate volatility is high.